volodymyrhudyma/blog/content/blog/13-most-used-utility-types-in-typescript.md

 type RequiredType = Required<Type>;
 ```

-It can be used when we are sure that the internal variable has all fields set, to avoid doing unnecessary null checks later in the code:
+It can be used when we are sure that the internal variable has all fields set, to avoid unnecessary null checks later in the code:

 ```typescript
 interface User {